-Ask your partner questions about their sexual behaviors (ie, multiple partners or drug use) and use a male or female condom with each sexual encounter.
+Ask your partner questions about their sexual and risky behaviors (ie, multiple partners or drug use) and use a male or female condom with each sexual encounter.
 You and your partner should get tested before having sex.

 Who do I contact if I have a question?

 Service Location: 67 Victoria St., Hamilton HM EX